 - 1 teaspoon lemon zest

-- Whip the cream with an electric mixer on high speed until soft waves form.
+- Whip the cream with an electric mixer at high speed until soft waves form.
 Reduce speed to low and add the sugar and lemon zest.

 - Continue beating until stiff peaks form.